bencebansaghi/advanced_web_project/README.md

 ## AI Usage during the project

-- ChatGPT for setup
+- Gemini for help setting up jest with prod and dev environments
-- Github Copilot for generating documentation such as ReadME files
+- Github Copilot for generating documentation such as README files
 - Github Copilot Edits for generating test cases in the backend

+I have reviewed all of the code produced by these tools.